microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Options.md

 ### Input.Format

 Configures the input format for when a string is passed in as a target object.

+Using this option with `Invoke-PSRule` or `Test-PSRuleTarget`:

-By default, strings are just treated as raw text.
-However, when set strings can be read as YAML or JSON and converted to an object.
+- When the `-InputObject` parameter or pipeline input is used, strings are treated as plain text by default.
+When this option is used and set to either `Yaml` or `Json`, strings are read as YAML or JSON and are converted to an object.
+- When the `-InputPath` parameter is used with a file path or URL, by default the file extension (either `.yaml`, `.yml` or `.json`) will be used to automatically detect the format as YAML or JSON.

-When using `Invoke-PSRule` and `Test-PSRuleTarget` the `-Format` parameter will override any value set in configuration.
+- The `-Format` parameter will override any value set in configuration.

 The following formats are available:

-- None
+- None - Treat strings as plain text.
-- Yaml
+- Yaml - Treat strings as one or more YAML objects.
-- Json
+- Json - Treat strings as one or more JSON objects.
+- Detect - Detect format based on file extension.
+Detection only applies when used with the `-InputPath` parameter.
+In all other cases, `Detect` is the same as `None`.
+This is the default configuration.

 This option can be specified using: